Saved

 Data note: SAT averages, GPAs, acceptance rates, and deadlines shown here are approximate and may not reflect the most recent admissions cycle.
 Schools marked Verified have been checked against Common Data Set sources.
 All others are estimates.
 Always verify on the school's official admissions page before making decisions.

-Balanced List
+Balanced list

 Three tiers: Safeties, Targets, Reaches.
 You need all three.